TomSoderling/TomSoderling.github.io/_posts/2018-01-20-Use-all-the-space-on-iPhone-X.md

  2. Click the Center and Middle buttons next to "Position in Parent"
  <img src="{{site.baseurl}}/images/UseAllTheSpaceOniPhoneX/centering2.png" style="width: 300px;"/>
- this will center the image in the middle of your current device view.
+ This will center the image in the middle of your current device view.

  3. Click on these red line segments to remove them
  <img src="{{site.baseurl}}/images/UseAllTheSpaceOniPhoneX/centering3.png" style="width: 300px;"/>